-Just like in the interactive tabs described above, you still get most of the audio features (play, loop, slow down, etc.).
+Just like in the interactive tabs described above, you will get most of the audio features (play, loop, slow down, etc.).
 The image below is an example of this type of tab.

 However, combine these two and you have a very solid means of learning new material.

-Guitar is a somewhat tricky instrument to read in sheet music, because you have the same note occurring in multiple places of the neck.
-This makes it challenging to figure out where you should be playing some chord voicings or even entire phrases, since some fingerings will make more sense than others from a practical point of view.
+The guitar can be a tricky instrument to read in sheet music, because the same note is repeated at multiple points up and down the fretboard.
+This makes it challenging to figure out where on the neck you should be playing some chord voicings or even entire phrases, since some fingerings will make more sense than others.

-With the help of the tabs on the bottom half, this won’t even break a sweat as it pinpoints exactly where to play each note, and you still have the top staff to give you accurate rhythmic information.
+With the help of the tabs on the bottom half, this should come easily as it pinpoints exactly where to play each note, and you still have the top staff to give you accurate rhythmic information.

-Many people have found that learning some tunes through this type of tabs helped them improve their reading skills, since having audio feedback as you’re reading will eventually solidify your knowledge of figuring out how some things sound when they are written in notation.
+Many people have found that learning some tunes through this type of tab helped them to improve their reading skills since having audio feedback as you’re reading will eventually solidify your knowledge of figuring out how some things sound when they are written in notation.

 Think of this as something close to watching a show in a foreign language that you mostly understand, but with subtitles in your own language.
 Having this kind of support will undoubtedly make you better at it without a huge effort.